 Powered by Roundtable

-The Seminoles once again controlled the game late but fell apart in the end against the Demon Deacons.
+The Seminoles again controlled the game late, but fell apart in the end against the Demon Deacons.

 Florida State basketball has now lost two late leads in a span of a week.

-FSU ultimately struggled to score in the final 1:04 of the game in Tallahassee -- eventually falling 69-68 to the Demon Deacons.
+FSU ultimately struggled to score against the Demon Deacons in the final 1:04 minutes of the game in Tallahassee and fell 69-68.

-But the Deacons outscored the Seminoles 14-4 the rest of the night.
+But the Deacons outscored the Seminoles 14-4 down the stretch.

 Nate Calmese sparked the run off his 8-foot turnaround jump shot.
 He later hit a layup following a pair of free throws from Cooper Schweiger.
-Juke Harris went on to nail four straight free throws to slice the FSU lead to 66-65.
+Juke Harris then nailed four straight free throws to slice the FSU lead to 66-65.

-Robert McCray V made two more free throws for FSU to make it 68-65...ultimately becoming the final points of the night for the Seminoles.
-Schweiger and Calmese scored the final points of the evening for WF -- the latter making an 8-foot floating jump shot with eight seconds left for the go-ahead game winner.
+Robert McCray V made two more free throws for FSU to make it 68-65 -- these were the final points of the night for the Seminoles.
+Schweiger and Calmese scored the final points of the evening for Wake -- the latter making an 8-foot floating jump shot with eight seconds left to win the game.

-Wiggins led all Florida State scorers with dropping 15.
+Wiggins led all Florida State scorers with 15 points.
 McCray V finished with 12.
-Bassong added 11 points to become the third and final FSU player to reach double figures in scoring.
-He also hit the most threes from FSU with only two made.
+Bassong added 11 to become the third and final FSU player to reach double figures in scoring.
+He also hit the most threes for FSU, with two.

 Florida State remains winless in Atlantic Coast Conference play at 0-5 -- featuring a more lopsided loss to North Carolina State compared to the last two ACC games.
 They're also 7-11 overall in 2025-26.